Vikings are one of the most instantly recognizable ancient civilizations.

 As he is many people’s entry point into Viking deities, Odin tattoos are quite popular.

 There are so many creative ways to depict this powerful deity.

 You may be wondering about the meaning of an Odin tattoo.

-There are so many epic stories about Odin, but they all boil down to these essential traits: Wisdom, sacrifice, and esoteric knowledge.
+There are so many epic stories about Odin, but they all boil down to these essential traits: Wisdom, altruism, and esoteric knowledge.

 Odin is also a shapeshifter with several animal familiars.

 This is a popular tattoo design among people who follow a pagan way of life.

 Now, this all depends on which Thor we’re talking about.